 core package does

 not contribute to any package count limit imposed by a TORO license.

 As Shown in the User Interface

 You will be able to see all the packages in your instance via the Coder Navigator view.
-By default, these panels are located on the left side of the Coder IDEs.
+By default, these panels are located on the left side of Coder.

 Expanding and collapsing the items in the tree should allow you to view or hide the contents of the parent item.